smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: How can I change the Language of the Weather Forecast Blueprint?**

-A: You can create a template sensor that translates the names of the weather states and use that template sensor in the blueprint.
+A: You can create a template sensor that translates the names of the weather states and use that template sensor in the Custom App blueprint.

 # Release Notes